-Your customer journey doesn’t start on your homepage.
+Your customer journey does not start on your homepage.

 -